apify/actor-whitepaper/README.md

 #### Dataset

-Dataset storage allows you to store a series of data objects such as results from web scraping, crawling or data processing jobs.
-You can export your datasets in JSON, CSV, XML, RSS, Excel or HTML formats.
+The Dataset is an append-only storage that allows you to store a series of data objects such as results from web scraping, crawling, or data processing jobs.
+You can export your datasets to formats such as JSON, CSV, XML, RSS, Excel, or HTML.

 The Dataset represents a store for structured data where each object stored has the same attributes, such as online store products or real estate offers.
 You can imagine it as a table, where each object is a row and its attributes are columns.
-Dataset is an append-only storage - you can only add new records to it, but you cannot modify or remove existing records.
-Typically, it is used to store crawling results.
+Dataset is an append-only storage—you can only add new records to it, but you cannot modify or remove existing records.
+Typically, it is used to store an array or collection of results, such as a lit of products or web pages.

-Larger results can be saved to append-only object storage called [Dataset](https://sdk.apify.com/docs/api/dataset).
-When an Actor starts, by default it is associated with a newly-created empty default dataset.
-The Actor can create additional datasets or access existing datasets created by other Actors, and use those as needed.

 ### Integrations